Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 Too many variables.
 MACRO can not handle more than 256 integer variables and 256 string variables.

-* How to build TeraTerm
-  To build TeraTerm source code is shown in the following step:
-  And you should use Visual Studio 2005 Standard Edition later version to build TeraTerm because TeraTerm program links MFC library (Visual Studio 2005 Express Edition can't be used).

-  1. Checkout TeraTerm source code from SourceForge(http://sourceforge.jp/projects/ttssh2/).
-  2. Download 'Oniguruma' source code(http://www.geocities.jp/kosako3/oniguruma/) and extract at 'teraterm\source\oniguruma' directory.
-Launch 'Visual Studio 2005 Command Prompt' batch file from start menu.
-Move 'teraterm\source\oniguruma' directory on the command prompt.
-And input the following command lines to build 'Oniguruma' regular expression library(links to onig_s.lib).

-       (1) copy win32\Makefile Makefile
-       (2) copy win32\config.h config.h
-       (3) Open Makefile and append /MT at end of CFLAGS line.
-       (4) copy Makefile Makefile.debug
-       (5) Open Makefile.debug and modify CFLAG line from /MT to /MTd.
-           And modify libname to debug\$(libbase)_s.lib.
-       (6) mkdir debug
-       (7) nmake -f Makefile.debug
-       (8) nmake clean
-       (9) nmake

-  3. Open teraterm\visualc\ttermpro.sln with Visual Studio.
-  4. Build TeraTerm solution.
-  5. TeraTerm execution program will be generated in teraterm\visualc\bin directory if the building is successful.

-* How to build TeraTerm Menu
-  To build TeraTerm Menu source code is shown in the following step:
-  And you need Visual Studio 2005(VC++8.0) to build.

-  1. Checkout TeraTerm source code from SourceForge(http://sourceforge.jp/projects/ttssh2/).
-  2. Open teraterm\source\ttmenu\ttpmenu.sln with Visual Studio.
-  3. Build TeraTerm Menu solution.
-  4. TeraTerm Menu execution program will be generated in teraterm\source\ttmenu directory if the building is successful.

-* How to build TTProxy
-  To build TTProxy source code is shown in the following step:
-  And you need Visual Studio 2005(VC++8.0) to build.

-  1. Checkout TeraTerm source code from SourceForge(http://sourceforge.jp/projects/ttssh2/).
-  2. Open TTProxy\TTProxy.sln with Visual Studio.
-  3. Build TTProxy solution.
-  4. TTProxy DLL module will be generated in TTProxy directory if the building is successful.

-* Development Environment
-  OS: Windows XP Professional
-  Compiler: Visual Studio 2005 Standard Edition

-  Software:
-  TeraTerm Pro 2.3
-  IPv6 0.81
-  Cygterm 1.06
-  TTSSH 1.5.4

 * License
 Copyright (c) TeraTerm Project.
 All rights reserved.